DPCN-US/www/content/about/inclusivity.md

 tags: ["about"]
 ---

-DPCN networks do not discriminate or exclude, as long as you follow the [code of conduct](/about/code-of-conduct).
+DPCN networks do not discriminate or exclude and will not kick you out as long as you follow the [code of conduct](/about/code-of-conduct).

 <!--more-->